 Studies show that pricing has a significant impact on the buying behavior of consumers.
 Yet, the price filter in WooCommerce itself isn’t good enough to help customers find products within their budget.
 It lets customers sort the product catalog in two ways: Price High to Low or Price Low to High.

-As a consumer, I’m sure you can understand how this isn’t nearly as user-friendly as a price filter that lets customers set a price range i.e. minimum and maximum price value.
+As a consumer, I’m sure you can understand how this isn’t nearly as user-friendly as a price filter that lets customers set a price range i.e. minimum order amount or maximum price value.

 Keep reading to discover the best way to add a WooCommerce price filter to your online store.